 General Plan Amendment – A General Plan Amendment can be proposed for either text or map amendments to the City of Sierra Vista General Plan, Vista 2030.
 The text amendment modifies existing text in the General Plan.
 The map amendments modify the Land Use Designation Maps and Appendices in the General Plan.

-Modification of Setback – A Modification of Setback is a request to reduce the rear and side yard building setbacks for minor residential home additions.
+Administrative Modification Application – Administrative Modification is a request to reduce the rear and side yard building setbacks for minor residential home additions or to modify maximum fence or wall height for residential properties.

 Parking Lot Plan – A Parking Lot Plan is required for commercial properties or businesses that are restriping or repaving an existing parking lot.